The Social Media Black Hole is Killing Your Event

 Defining the scope of the black hole is different for every event and involves the number of resources at your disposal.
 In a nutshell, the social media black hole is relative to the vastness of your social universe.

-You fall into the black hole when your event is trying to be on every platform and you do not have the bandwidth or resources to support the effort.
+You fall into the black hole when your event tries to be on every platform and does not have the bandwidth or resources to support the effort.

-When you look deep into the social media black hole, you see Facebook, Twitter, Foursquare, Pinterest, YouTube, Google+, MySpace, Orkut, Tribe and a thousand others twinkling like little stars.
+Looking deep into the social media black hole, you see Facebook, Twitter, Foursquare, Pinterest, YouTube, Google+, MySpace, Orkut, Tribe, and a thousand others twinkling like little stars.
 You also see a thousand little comets shooting by; FYI, those are other events falling in, never to be seen again.

-The black hole is a huge and vast thing that stares back and if you look to long, you will go insane.
-You will never move forward because the gravity and immenseness will always pull you back in.
+The black hole is a huge and vast thing that stares back, and if you look too long, you will go insane.
+You will never move forward because gravity and immenseness will always pull you back.

 There is always one more network.

-You will know that you are falling into the black hole because your attendees will suffer frustration, anger and eventually apathy and by the time you discover that you are truly trapped you are sitting alone in the dark and your legion of fans have gone off in search of someone that can actually serve their needs.
+You will know that you are falling into the black hole because your attendees will suffer frustration, anger, and eventually apathy, and by the time you discover that you are truly trapped, you will be sitting alone in the dark.
+Your legion of fans has gone off in search of someone who can actually serve their needs.
 Their butts are going to another seat somewhere else.

 Avoiding the Social Media Black Hole is Very Easy